-Muzzleloading rifles were once the dominant firearms of human civilization.
-They were the primary tools of countless wars and hunters’ most trusted tools, allowing them to reliably bring home food to their families.
+The traditional muzzleloader was once the dominant firearm of human civilization.
+They were the primary tools of countless wars and muzzleloader hunters’ most trusted tool, allowing them to reliably bring home food to their families.

 These days, rifles are a lot easier to use and much more user-friendly.
 But there are some who still use modern muzzleloaders to reconnect with the earliest form of hunting and who enjoy the extra care and attention these rifles need to perform.